 The dog is the protector of justice and champion of equality, always living from a place of honor and never succumbing to cowardice.
 People born under this sign are likable, due to their animated, unpretentious nature; however, can be guilty of bouts of laziness.

-Financial Personality: Secret Saver.
-You may see the dog spending money freely without realizing that he or she likely has a hidden savings account with money set aside for vacations or even college tuition.
+Financial personality: secret saver.
+You might see the dog spending money freely without realizing that he likely has a hidden savings account with money set aside.
 On the whole, they are hard workers who save for the future, making their money management capabilities very sound.

 Birth years: 1911, 1923, 1935, 1947, 1959, 1971, 1983, 1995, 2007

 The boar is known for honesty, simplicity and courage, and is bonded to all mankind by goodwill and fellowship.
-While the boar may appear rough on the outside, internally he or she is gentle and kind with loyalty being a strong trait.
+While the boar might appear rough on the outside, internally he is gentle and kind with loyalty being a strong trait.

 It’s fun to examine the signs associated with Chinese New Year animals, particularly when looking at financial personalities.
 If you find that your personality is similar to that of your animal sign, it’s good to know there are ways to ensure your ability to spend, save and grow money responsibly is always intact.